 Pramila Jayapal - Washington State representative in Congress and Co-Chair of the Progressive Caucus.

-Michael Beer and NI provided support for the people of Sudan by
+Michael Beer and NVI provided support for the people of Sudan by

 - Offering webinars on nonviolent resistance seen by 350,000 people.

 - Spoke at major Sudan protests in Washington, DC.